builtbybel/patchfluent/README.md

 Note, this method may not work properly in Windows 10 Home.

-**Before running this app you must turn off automatic updates installation**.
+**Before running this app you should turn off automatic updates installation**.
 This could be done via Group Policy Object Editor MMC snap-in or via importing registry files into Windows Registry.

 In order to do it via MMC: